Posts Tagged ‘ground rules’

 “At this conference, you can create, together with others, opportunities to learn and to share.”

-And when attendees feel safe to share and empowered to ask questions and express what they think and how they feel, what happens at a conference can be amazing.
+When attendees feel safe to share and empowered to ask questions and express what they think and how they feel, what happens at a conference can be amazing.

-In fact, setting good ground rules at the start of a conference may be the single most transformative change you can make to improve your event!
+Consequently, setting good ground rules at the start of a conference may be the single most transformative change you can make to improve your event!

 Two tips on adding ground rules to your conference design